What are Reach's beliefs?

 What does Reach believe about women in leadership?

-Reach holds what we call a "soft-complementarian" view of women in ministry leadership.
+Reach holds what's sometimes referred to as a "soft-complementarian" view of men and women in ministry leadership.
 Women at our church are empowered to use their gifts, voice, wisdom, and courage.
-We're affirm the idea that qualified women can hold the title of "pastor" and (under the authority of the elders) would be permitted to teach from the stage.
+We're affirm the idea that qualified women can hold the title of "pastor" and would be permitted to teach from the stage (under the oversight of the elders, which is equally true of men who would preach).
 Here's the caveat: we believe the Bible is pretty clear about the leadership office of elder being intended for qualified men.
-We're comfortable with that tension, though we understand some may not be.
+We're comfortable with that tension, though we understand some may not be, as we by no means hold a "holier than thou" spirit towards those who may flesh this dynamic out differently.
 You can read more on our position here.
 In addition, you can watch these 3 brief videos that further define how we approach the offices of elder, pastor, and preacher.

 Do you care about the environment?